-A Power BI slicer is a canvas visual filter available in Power BI Desktop.
+Power BI Slicer is a canvas visual filter available in Power BI Desktop.
 Slicers in Power BI play the most crucial role in creating comparative charts or separate reports.
 Slicers act as an alternative solution in filtering the narrow portions of datasets that are represented in the form of other visualizations in a particular report.

-- In order to display important or commonly-used filters on the report canvas for easier access.
+- To display important or commonly-used filters on the report canvas for easier access.

-- In case you want to filter by columns to eliminate the hidden or unnecessary data in the tables.
+- To filter by columns to eliminate the hidden or unnecessary data in the tables.

 - To design more creative reports by placing slicers next to important visuals.

-- In finding easier ways to watch the currently filtered state without opening a drop-down list.
+- To show the currently applied filtered data without opening any filters or drop-down list.

 To add a Slicers in Power BI one must go through the following steps, and they are: